abirabdullahs/homehero/README.md

 ## Quick Notes

-- Replace the Live site URL above with your deployed URL.
 - Environment variables: ensure `VITE_SERVER` is set to your backend server URL when running locally or in production.

 ## How to run locally (developer)